lintian0616/vesselNormalization/README.md

 Mutual regulation of tumour vessel normalization and immunostimulatory reprogramming
 ======

 This repository contains the source data and source codes for bioinformatic analysis.
-The paper is published online in [Nature](http://www.nature.com/nature/journal/vaop/ncurrent/full/nature21724.html).
+The paper was published in [Nature.
+544, 250–254](https://www.nature.com/nature/journal/v544/n7649/full/nature21724.html).

 File Name  | Description
 ------------- | -------------